geohazards-tep/dcs-insar-diapason/README.md

-## Developer Cloud Sandbox for InSAR with the Diapason processor , a proprietary InSAR processing system maintained by Altamira-Information (wwww.altamira-information.com)
+## Developer Cloud Sandbox for InSAR interferogram generation with the Diapason processor

 This package contains wrapper scripts for InSAR processing of ERS or Envisat ASAR pairs with the Diapason software.
+Diapason is a proprietary InSAR processing system maintained by Altamira-Information (wwww.altamira-information.com)

 ### Getting started